Sri Vyasaraja pratishtha Hanuman

 Dispute of Srirangam and Tiruvanaka

 During the invasion of Malik Kafur Nam Perumal was away from the temple.
 After about 50 years, Sri Ranganatha Uttsavar (Nam Perumal) returned to Srirangam in the year 1371.
-After nearly ninety years of absence the practice of Namperumal visiting Tiruvanaika was to be restored but there was resistance to the revival of this practice.
-From then on the there was dispute between Srirangam and Tiruvanaka, regarding jurisdiction.
+After nearly ninety years of absence, the practice of Namperumal visiting Tiruvanaika was to be restored but there was resistance to the revival of this practice.
+From then on there was a dispute between Srirangam and Tiruvanaka, regarding jurisdiction.

 Despite mediation efforts the dispute continued...